Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Matthew McConaughey is another celebrity example of a classy yet rebellious Bro Flow.
 Known for his dedication to extreme physical changes for a role, this actor does not take his appearance lightly.
 That’s why the Bro Flow works for him–whether walking on the red carpet at the Academy Awards or vacationing Down Under, the lax bro cut conveys a relaxed yet assertive feeling.

 Recently named PEOPLE’s 2017 Sexiest Man Alive, Blake Shelton has a certain cool factor about him these days.
-It’s not surprising, then, that he has been one of the most loyal supporter of the flow.
-The carefree look perfectly compliments his devil-may-care attitude, frequently seen on The Voice, while also balancing with his Titan status in the country music industry.
+It’s not surprising, then, that he has been one of the most loyal supporters of the flow.
+The carefree look perfectly compliments his devil-may-care attitude, frequently seen on The Voice, while also balancing his Titan status in the country music industry.

 Benefits of the Lax Bro Cut

 Another bonus of the hairstyle is that women seem to like it.
 Some of the most loved male celebrities rock the look, bringing it to mainstream attention.
-The combination of longer layers and careful consideration also helps the positive perception.
+The combination of long layers and careful consideration also helps the positive perception.
 It isn’t hard, however, to see that the hairstyle clearly contributes to a put-together image of a man on top of his world.
 That, coupled with the fact that longer hairstyles are seen as rebellious, makes the look seem as if it was put together without trying too hard–which is undoubtedly an attractive quality.

 How to Get Bro Flow Hair

 There are several ways to get your hair to flow back to achieve this look.
 The trouble often comes in attempting to keep it that way.
-Men with wavy hair can simply brush their hair back when damp and allow it to air dry.
+Men with wavy hair can brush their hair back when damp and allow it to air dry.
 For men with either straight or curly hair, there are additional steps:

 - Towel dry damp hair.

-- Brush hair from front to back (curly haired guys can skip this step)
+- Brush hair from front to back (curly-haired guys can skip this step)

-- Blow hair back with hair dryer
+- Blow hair back with a hairdryer

 - Apply matte wax evenly to the sides